rujirawanich-visarut/JSEA/README.md

 4. Press Enter.
 The 27B model in LM Studio will scan your directory rules and generate the field hazard matrix directly in your VS Code panel entirely offline.

+## ⚖️ Summary AGPLv3 License & Developer Intent
+JSEA is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.

+### 🎯 Core Intent
+"Choosing GNU AGPLv3 perfectly aligns with our mission: industrial facilities using this tool internally are fully protected to use it for free forever.
+Concurrently, it legally prevents external developers from taking the core engine, turning it into a proprietary closed-source system, and lock away collective safety advancements."

+### 🏢 Protection for Industrial Facilities (Internal Use)
+* **Free Forever:** Facilities are entirely free to host and run JSEA internally at zero cost with an irrevocable right of usage.
+* **No Code Disclosure:** You can modify the code and integrate it with your private infrastructure.
+There is **ABSOLUTELY NO OBLIGATION** to open-source your internal company data, as long as the system remains strictly on your private corporate network.

+### 💻 Obligations for Commercial Cloud Providers
+* **Close the SaaS Loophole:** If an external entity modifies JSEA and hosts it as a network service (SaaS) for profit, they are legally required to make their modified source code available to their users for free under the same AGPLv3 terms.